nexusformat/definitions/impatient/NXImpatient.rst

 extendable
    This means that you can always add more data to the file. platform independent
-   It must be readable on unix, mac, windows or whatever computers. public domain
+   It must be readable on UNIX, Macintosh, Windows or whatever computers. public domain
-   Both the file format specifications and the API to access the file must be in the public domain. efficient
+   Both the file format specifications and the API to access the file data must be in the public domain. efficient
-   Data from modern high speed detectors should be read quickly. complete
+   Data from modern high speed detectors should be both written and read quickly. complete
-   All data required for typical usage cases should be in one file.
-   Better even, a full beam line description. flexible
+   All data required for typical usage cases should be contained in one file; even better, a full beam line description. flexible
    In order to be applicable to a wild variety of applications.